lilyball/git-scripts/README.md

 Closes all local branches that have been merged into HEAD (or a specified branch).
 This command is upstream-aware, and can be instructed to close remote branches as well.
 See `git close-merged --help` for details.

+## `git-dirs`

+Prints a list of the most recently checked-out branches.
+See `git dirs --help` for details.